In addition to core academic classes, we offer Enrichment Classes in the following areas:

 Middle School students engage in weekly lessons that aim to equip them with skills necessary for effective communication and success in the twenty-first century.
 Skills range from memorization of poems to writing speeches for specific topics.
 Also included is a "Manners Curriculum" that addresses everything from table manners to on-line courtesy.

-Middle School students engage in a weekly French language program designed to enable all students to master the basics of French vocabulary, phonetics and grammar and to learn Francophone cultures and countries.
-Fifth and sixth grade students use Exploring French, 3rd Edition, while seventh and eighth grade students use the educational version of the DuoLingo application, which adapts to the individual level of each student.
+Middle School students engage in a weekly French language program designed to enable all students to master the basics of French vocabulary, phonetics and grammar and to learn about Francophone cultures and countries.
+Fifth and sixth grade students use Exploring French, 3rd Edition.
+Seventh and eighth grade students use the Accelerated Integrative Method (AIM), which uses kinesthetic gesturing, skits, and a variety of other strategies to assist students in mastering the introductory levels of both speaking and writing.

 Through visual arts instruction, students have the opportunity to explore their creative and problem solving abilities.
 Art instruction is disciplined based and covers the four major components in art: production, history, critical and aesthetics.
 Students are introduced and are able to apply a variety of mediums and studio processes.
 All lessons are based on cultural or historical exemplars.
 Students develop a working knowledge of elements and principles of design.
 Discussions and critiques of work develop a better understanding of the purpose and beauty of art as well.